Zach-Stealth-Wilson/VLT/docs/info.md

 ## How to test |
 Update docs with use information including the "|" symbol after the double hashed sections

+Check that the clock speed in ".yaml" is eqaual to the clock speed in "test.py"

-ensure all inputs/output pins assigned in "project.v"
+Ensure all inputs/output pins assigned in "project.v"

-make sure "project.v" instantiates TOP file of personal design using dot notation to link input and output signals to TOP verilog file.
+Make sure "project.v" instantiates TOP file of personal design using dot notation to link input and output signals to TOP verilog file.

 add your "project.v" MODULE NAME to the "tb.v"